 I explained to him what I was told by Robert and he said well he's not hear.
 He took out his cell phone and appeared to call Mr. Holmes yelling and screaming at him asking him about the damages.
 I was then told to come backe tomorrow and Mr. Holmes will be in.
 On 8-9-2007 again I returned to the dealership and was greeted by Mr. Holmes & Tasha Drew and was told to get off the lot my boo said he is not going to fix it and that's that he's the boss.
 I requested an audience with him (the boss) and he refused to talk with me and I then asked Mrs. Drew for a copy of the form that indicated no damages to my car when it was first brought in, she went into the bosses office and told him my request and she returned stating those are toyota's property and files and we can't give you a copy.
 At this time I called the SC POLICE to obtain a police report to asertain the damages the I left the lot.

 Once I arrived home I called toyotas corporate office, they took my complaint and assigned me a number, and told me that the customer service mgr.
 Mrs. Debra Jacob should call me with in 24 hours.
 I waited 48 hours and called her (Mrs. Jacob) and left two (2) messages on her ans. machine, waited another 48 hours and called again and left another message and she called the next day stating there not acting any further on thi issue you can seek outside assistance if you want.
 I called coporate back and informed them of my dilema and i was told that unfortunatley there isn't much more they can do being that Atlantic is privately owned but this complaint was noted and when certain recognitions are awarded this will be considered.
 And now to this day my car was never repaired and another paying consumer is disrespected, cheated, and abused.

-Atlantic Toyota Company Profile
+Atlantic Toyota Company Information

 - Company Name: